SE::Google::Compromised - Checking for the inscription This site may be hacked in Google

 Capabilities

-- Supports all the features of the
+- Supports all capabilities of the

 Use cases